k3yavi/vpolo/vpolo/tabula_muris/Readme.md

                                   make sure you have write permission -o, --organ [Tongue|Liver|Bladder|Kidney|Spleen|Marrow|Heart|Lung|Trachea|Thymus|Mammary|Muscle]
-                                  Choose a type of organ -d, --datatype [bam|mtx|fastq]  type of data to download, if fastq make sure you have bamtofastq in path --help                          Show this message and exit.
+                                  Choose a type of organ -d, --datatype [bam|mtx|fastq]  type of data to download, fastq is WIP --help                          Show this message and exit.
 ```